 I imagine the name is reference to the heat, served up not only through the chilli kick but also because of the zing of the lime juice.
 All the ingredients for the dressing work together to create the 4 sensations essential to any Thai cuisine: salty, sour, sweet and hot.

 This is my take on this incredibly simple dish and feel free to improvise with the salad part by adding anything else you’d like to it.
-I’ve got a thing about raw enoki mushrooms at the moment, though not that much of a thing that I had any for this dish, of course.
-Next time…
+I’ve got a thing about raw enoki mushrooms at the moment, though, ironically, not enough of a thing that I had any this time…

 - handful of dried egg noodles